IBM/secrets-manager-custom-credentials-providers/jfrog-access-token-provider-go/README.md

     * Secrets Manager CLI Plugin
 * A JFrog user account with:
     * Admin privileges if the token will be generated for other users.
-    * Creation of tokens enabled in the JFrog Platform UI if using basic authentication.
-You cannot create token by using basic credentials if you enabled multi-factor authentication.
-For more information, see [Enable Token Generation via API](https://jfrog.com/help/access?ft:clusterId=UUID-7bc85ed9-8ecf-6b8c-3c49-9c6999b53ab1)
-* Valid JFrog platform credentials - a Bearer token or Basic Authentication credentials.
+* Valid JFrog platform credentials - a Bearer token.
 * An IBM Cloud Secrets Manager instance

 ### Step-by-Step Setup